"Why is your test longer than mine?" Benisek whispered to him hurriedly. "Did I lose a page or something?"

 Eventually the class came to an end, and Nora asked him to stay behind while everyone else filed out of the classroom.
 She immediately started to look over his tests when the last of his classmates left, and Zorian watched her intently for a reaction.

 Unlike Xvim, or even Ilsa, Nora Boole was a very expressive woman.
 By the time she had reached the end of the first test, he could see she was pleasantly surprised.
 She damn well should be, considering it was 100% correct.
-When she started inspecting the second test, though, her face quickly morphed into first shock, and then barely restrained glee.
+When she started inspecting the second test, though, her face quickly morphed first into shock, and then barely restrained glee.
 Evidently she liked what she saw.
-Finally she set the test aside and met his eyes, giving him a penetrating gaze that actually caused Zorian to flinch a little.
+Finally, she set the test aside and met his eyes, giving him a penetrating gaze that actually caused Zorian to flinch a little.
 She reminded him of Zach and Kirithishli, because she seemed to radiate a similar sort of… vibrancy, for the lack of a better word.
 It was always a bit uncomfortable being around people like that, especially when they were focused solely on him like Nora currently was.

 "Well…" she began.
 "I didn't expect that.
 Do you know why I gave you the second test?"